justojaramillo/justojaramillo/README.md

-<h2 align="left">Hi My name is Justo Jaramillo and I'm a developer, from Colombia.</h2>
+<h2 align="left">Hi My name is Justo Jaramillo and I'm a developer from Colombia.</h2>

 <!--
 **justojaramillo/justojaramillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.